-A lot of the time, call recording software can also make it easier for your organization to store, save and manage recorded calls as well.
-These providers generally include storage with their product without additional cost, or organizations can utilize their own storage methods to circumvent any restrictions all together.
+A lot of the time, call recording software can also make it easier for your organization to store, save and manage recorded calls and voicemails as well.
+These providers generally include storage with their product without additional cost, or organizations can utilize their storage methods to circumvent any restrictions altogether.

 The major benefits behind utilizing a stand-alone call recording software solution would include:

 - Hosted, stand-alone solutions can introduce some really powerful and unique functionality that might be left out of standard hosted PBX call recording.
 Vendors have expanded platforms to include AI, analytics, and more to fully leverage the insight recorded calls can provide.

 - These solutions can be incredibly versatile and flexible, providing users the ability to record multiple liens simultaneously, and even run the recorder within a virtual environment.

 - Stand-alone platforms can include their dashboards for more advance management and analysis of recordings.
 These tools will go deeper than just organizing recordings, and offering playback.
 Users can generally segment recordings, make notes, and even have a transcript produced in real-time.